sdv-dev/SDV/CONTRIBUTING.rst

           Normally this is just a list of the Pull Requests that have been merged to master since the last release.

-Once this is done, run of the following commands:
+Once this is done, run one of the following commands:

 1. If you are releasing a patch version::